 1. SteelSeries Arctis 7

 The SteelSeries Arctis 7 is one of the Best Wireless Gaming Headset in the market.
 The reason is that it is just so good.
 The comfort factor is off the charts.
 It is very comfortable to wear.
-The headset has a very wide operational range.
+The headset has an extensive operational range.

-The battery life of the headset is large.
+The battery life of the headset is significant.
 You don’t need to be close to the charger all the time.
 It uses a USB transmitter for the wireless signal.
-The microphone is extremely good.
-Despite being retractable, the microphone is not an issue. it performs very well and the vocals come across clearly.
+The microphone is perfect.
+Despite being retractable, the microphone is not an issue.
+It performs very well, and the vocals come across clearly.

-Audio quality is pretty nice.
-Whether it be games, music, movies or just any kind of content the Steel Series Artics 7 delivers.
+Audio quality is pretty excellent.
+Whether it be games, music, movies or just any kind of content, the Steel Series Artics 7 delivers.
 The headset has the DTS Headphone:X technology while gaming on a PC.
 This provides immersion with its virtual surround sound.